Data-Driven Adaptive Second-Order Sliding Mode Control with Noisy Data: Introduction

 \section{Introduction}

-Controlling nonlinear systems in uncertain environments has long been a central challenge in the control community, inspiring the development of diverse strategies to manage uncertainties.
-Among these, sliding mode (SM) control has gained significant attention for its robustness against various uncertainties.
-Specifically, SM controllers drive the system's state trajectories to a predefined surface, known as the \emph{sliding manifold}, in finite time while ensuring that they remain confined to it thereafter.
-Notably, system behavior on the sliding manifold remains unaffected by \emph{matched} uncertainties (\emph{i.e.,} uncertainties that appear only in the control input channel).
-Consequently, SM control design involves two main steps: \textit{(i)} constructing an appropriate sliding variable (and the corresponding sliding manifold) to achieve the desired dynamic performance, and \textit{(ii)} designing a control law, discontinuous on the sliding manifold, that ensures the state trajectories reach the manifold in finite time and remain on it thereafter \citep{ferrara2019advanced}.
+Controlling nonlinear systems in uncertain environments has long been a central challenge in the control community, inspiring the development of diverse strategies to {handle} uncertainties.
+Among these, sliding mode (SM) control has {received} significant attention {due to} its robustness against various {classes of} uncertainties.
+Specifically, SM controllers drive the system state trajectories to a predefined surface, known as the \emph{sliding manifold}, in finite time {and ensure} that they remain confined to it thereafter.
+Notably, {the} system behavior on the sliding manifold {is} unaffected by \emph{matched} uncertainties, \emph{i.e.}, uncertainties that enter through the same channel as the control input.
+Consequently, SM control design involves two main steps: \emph{(i)} constructing an appropriate sliding variable, {and hence the corresponding sliding manifold,} to achieve the desired dynamic performance, and \emph{(ii)} designing a control law, {typically} discontinuous on the sliding manifold, that ensures the state trajectories reach the manifold in finite time and remain on it thereafter~\citep{ferrara2019advanced}.

-Despite their advantages, SM controllers are prone to \emph{chattering} in practical implementations, \emph{i.e.}, high-frequency oscillations in the controlled variable caused by the finite switching rate of the control law, whereas ideal implementations assume switching at infinite frequency~\citep{boiko2007analysis, levant2010chattering, utkin2015discussion}.
-Hence, higher-order sliding mode (HOSM) controllers have been introduced to mitigate chattering by shifting the essential discontinuity, needed for finite-time convergence to the sliding manifold, to a higher-order derivative of the control variable, ensuring a \emph{continuous} control input to the system \citep{levant2003higher, edwards2016adaptive}.
-Among HOSM controllers, \emph{second-order} sliding mode (SOSM) controllers are particularly preferred for their reduced complexity, making them more practical for implementation \citep{bartolini1998chattering, incremona2016adaptive, ding2018new}.
-However, all these studies assume the availability of knowledge of the system model to facilitate the sliding variable design—an assumption that is often unrealistic in practical applications.
+Despite their advantages, SM controllers are prone to \emph{chattering} in practical implementations, \emph{i.e.}, high-frequency oscillations in the {control input} caused by the finite switching rate of the control law, whereas ideal implementations assume switching at infinite frequency~\citep{boiko2007analysis,levant2010chattering,utkin2015discussion}.
+To mitigate this phenomenon, higher-order sliding mode (HOSM) controllers have been introduced to shift the discontinuity, which is essential for finite-time convergence to the sliding manifold, to a higher-order time derivative of the control input, thereby allowing a continuous control input to be applied to the system~\citep{levant2003higher,edwards2016adaptive}.
+Among HOSM controllers, \emph{second-order} sliding mode (SOSM) controllers are particularly {appealing due to} their reduced complexity, {which makes} them more practical for implementation~\citep{bartolini1998chattering,incremona2016adaptive,ding2018new}.